nikclayton/powercoders.org/site/content/program/_index.md

 text: >-
   ## Get involved

   Powercoders is a coding academy for refugees.
-We believe that, in the 21st century, coding skills will help you to start a new life wherever you are forced to go.
+We believe that in the 21st century coding skills will help you to start a new life wherever you are forced to go.